lucascherzer/rocket-forum/README.md

 > [!warning] DDoS Protection
 > We want to have rate-limiting while the server can remain stateless.
 > It is not yet implemented but being worked on.

+# Troubleshooting

+> [!warning]- Login does not work
+> Make sure you use 127.0.0.1:PORT in the address bar.
+If you use localhost,
+> it will resolve to 127.0.0.1 and the `SameSite` attribute on the `session_id`
+> cookie can not be set